create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: selectable, selected, selectedWidget, KeyDown

-Three properties that select geometry request size.
-Writing and reading to ::geomWidth and ::geomHeight is equivalent to ::geomSize.
+The three properties that manage the geometry request size.
+Writing and reading to the ::geomWidth and ::geomHeight properties is equivalent to doing the same to the ::geomSize property.
 The properties are run-time only, and behave differently under different circumstances:

-As the properties are run-time only, they can not be set in the profile, and their initial value is fetched from ::size property.
-Thus, setting the explicit size is additionally sets the advised size in case the widget is to be used with the Tk geometry managers.
+• The properties can only be used after widget creation, they can not be set in the creation profile, and their initial value is fetched from the ::size property.
+Thus, setting the explicit size additionally sets the advised size in case the widget is to be used with the Tk geometry managers.

-Setting the properties under the gt::GrowMode geometry manager also sets the corresponding ::width, ::height, or ::size.
-When the properties are read, though, the real size properties are not read; the values are kept separately.
+• Setting the properties under the gt::GrowMode geometry manager also sets the corresponding ::width, ::height, or ::size properties.
+When the properties are read though, the widget size properties are not accessed, their values are kept separately.

-Setting the properties under Tk geometry managers cause widgets size and position changed according to the geometry manager policy.
+• Setting the properties under Tk geometry managers causes the widget's size and position to change according to the geometry manager policy.

 See also: width, growMode, Move, Size, get_virtual_size, sizeMax, sizeMin

-A string that binds a widget, a logical part it plays with the application and an interactive help topic.
-STRING format is defined as POD link ( see perlpod ) - "manpage/section", where 'manpage' is the file with POD content and 'section' is the topic inside the manpage.
+A text string that binds the widget to the interactive help topic.
+STRING format is defined as a POD link ( see perlpod ) - "manpage/section", where 'manpage' is the file with POD content and 'section' is the topic inside the manpage.

 See also: help

-The color used to draw alternate background areas with high contrast.
+The color to be used to draw the alternate background areas with a higher contrast.

 See also: hiliteColor, colorIndex, ColorChanged

-The color used to draw alternate foreground areas with high contrast.
+The color to be used to draw the alternate foreground areas with a higher contrast.

 See also: hiliteBackColor, colorIndex, ColorChanged

-A text, shown under mouse pointer if it is hovered over a widget longer than Prima::Application::hintPause timeout.
-The text shows only if the ::showHint is 1.
+A text string is shown under the mouse pointer if it is hovered over the widget longer than the Prima::Application::hintPause timeout.
+The text appears only if the ::showHint is 1.

 See also: hintVisible, showHint, ownerHint, ownerShowHint

-If called in get-form, returns whether the hint label is shown or not.
-If in set-form, immediately turns on or off the hint label, disregarding the timeouts.
-It does regard the mouse pointer location, however, and does not turn on the hint label if the pointer is away.
+Returns the hint visibility status when called in the get-form.
+When called in the set-form immediately turns on or off the hint label, disregarding the timeouts.
+It does regard the mouse pointer location though and does not turn on the hint label if the pointer is not immediately over the widget.

 See also: hint, showHint, ownerHint, ownerShowHint